offchan42/machine-learning-curriculum/README.md

 Remember that this is an opinionated list.
 There are bazillions of cloud providers out there.
 I'm not going to list them all.
 I'm just going to list the ones that I'm familiar with and I think are good.

+* https://lightning.ai/ Lightning Studio makes it possible for you to ditch your high-end laptop for developing machine learning models.
+Just write code in the cloud using VSCode and use their GPUs for training or inference.
+Lightning Studio is similar to GitHub Codespaces but with GPU.
 * https://modal.com/ Modal lets you run or deploy machine learning models, massively parallel compute jobs, task queues, web apps, and much more, without your own infrastructure.
+* https://www.runpod.io/ Save over 80% on GPUs.
+GPU rental made easy with Jupyter for PyTorch, Tensorflow or any other AI framework.
+I've used it before.
+Quite easy to use.
+* https://replicate.com/ Run and fine-tune open-source models.
+Deploy custom models at scale using [cog](https://github.com/replicate/cog).
+All with one line of code.
 * https://lambdalabs.com/ GPU cloud built for deep learning.
 Instant access to the best prices for cloud GPUs on the market.
 No commitments or negotiations required.
 Save over 73% vs AWS, Azure, and GCP.
 Configured for deep learning with Pytorch, TensorFlow, Jupyter
-* https://www.runpod.io/ Save over 80% on GPUs.
-GPU rental made easy with Jupyter for PyTorch, Tensorflow or any other AI framework.
-I've used it before.
-Quite easy to use.
-* https://www.banana.dev/ Ship ML to Prod, instantly. ⚡ Scale your machine learning inference and training on serverless GPUs.
-I heard someone reviewing that they have the cheapest GPU for inference service.
 * https://www.beam.cloud/ On-demand GPU compute: Train and deploy AI and LLM applications securely on serverless GPUs, without managing infrastructure

 ### Data Storage